Spline Based Search Method For Unmodeled Transient Gravitational Wave Chirps: Description of the simulations

 \subsection{Simulated Signal Waveforms}

 We use the following simulated signal waveforms, covering a wide range in the behavior of the amplitude envelope and instantaneous frequency.
 Each signal is assigned a label followed by pertinent information about it.
 For the signals where expressions for $a(t)$ and $\phi(t)$ are given, $s(t) = a(t) \sin(\phi(t))$.
 We have taken care to set some of the signal parameters, such as the start time or the carrier frequency, at values that are not related in a special way to the sampling grid in either the temporal or the Fourier domain.
-All data realizations containing the signals listed below have a duration of $2.0$~sec with a sampling frequency of $4096$~Hz. \begin{description} \item{TS}: Transient sinusoidal signal with $a(t)=1$ for $t\in [0.4,1.4]$~sec and zero otherwise. $f(t)=473.0$~Hz, and $\phi(t) =2\pi\times 473.0 (t-0.4)$. \item{SG}: Sine-Gaussian signal with constant $f(t) = 204.8$~Hz and $a(t)$ having a Gaussian shape that is symmetric with respect to the mid-point of the signal. $a(t) \neq 0$ for $t\in [0.4,0.9]$~sec and zero otherwise.
-The peak of $a(t)$ is at $t = 0.65$~sec and its full width at half maximum is $0.29$~sec. $a(t) = \exp\left(-(t-0.65)^2/(2\times (0.29/2.355)^2)\right)$, and $\phi(t) = 2\pi\times 204.8 (t-0.65)+\pi/2$. \item{3PS}: Monochromatic signal with three Gaussian peaks in the amplitude envelope.
+All data realizations containing the signals listed below have a duration of $2.0$~sec with a sampling frequency of $4096$~Hz. \begin{description} \item{TS}: Transient sinusoid with $a(t)=1$ for $t\in [0.4,1.4]$~sec and zero otherwise. $\phi(t) =2\pi f_0 (t-t_0)$, with $f(t)=f_0=473.0$~Hz, and $t_0 = 0.4$~sec. \item{SG}: Sine-Gaussian signal with constant $f(t) =f_0= 204.8$~Hz and $a(t)$ having a Gaussian shape that is symmetric with respect to the mid-point of the signal. $a(t) = \exp\left(-(t-t_0)^2/(2\times ({\rm FWHM}/2.355)^2)\right)$, for $t\in [0.4,0.9]$~sec and zero otherwise.
+The peak of $a(t)$ is at $t_0 = 0.65$~sec and ${\rm FWHM}=0.29$~sec is its full width at half maximum. $\phi(t) = 2\pi f_0 (t-t_0)+\pi/2$. \item{3PS}: Monochromatic signal with three Gaussian peaks in the amplitude envelope.
 This signal is obtained by concatenating three SG signals.
-(The middle signal is the negative of the SG in order to reduce the effect of phase discontinuities at its boundaries.) $a(t) \neq 0$ for $t\in [0.3,1.8]$~sec and zero otherwise. \item{LC}: Linear chirp (quadratic phase) with constant amplitude. $\phi(t) = 2\pi (200t + 300t^2)$, and $a(t) = 1$ for $t\in [0.4,1.4]$~sec and zero otherwise. \item{QC}: Quadratic chirp (cubic phase) with constant amplitude as defined in~\cite{candes2008gravitational}. $\phi(t) = 512 t^3 /3 + 256 t$, and $a(t) = 1$ for $t\in [0.4,1.4]$ and zero otherwise.
-The start and end frequencies are $40.7$~Hz and $122.2$~Hz respectively. \item{CC}: Cosine phase chirp with cosine modulated amplitude as defined in~\cite{candes2008gravitational}. $a(t)=2+\cos(2\pi t+\pi/4)$ for $t\in [0.4,1.4]$~sec and zero otherwise, and $\phi(t)=4096(\sin(2\pi t)/(4\pi)+200\pi t/1024)$.
+(The middle signal is the negative of the SG in order to reduce the effect of phase discontinuities at its boundaries.) $a(t) \neq 0$ for $t\in [0.3,1.8]$~sec and zero otherwise. \item{LC}: Linear chirp (quadratic phase) with constant amplitude. $\phi(t) = 2\pi (f_0 t + f_1 t^2)$, with $f_0 = 200$~Hz and $f_1=300$~Hz$^2$, and $a(t) = 1$ for $t\in [0.4,1.4]$~sec and zero otherwise. \item{QC}: Quadratic chirp (cubic phase) with constant amplitude as defined in~\cite{candes2008gravitational}. $\phi(t) = 2\pi (f_0 t+f_1 t^3$), where $f_0 = (2\pi)^{-1} 256 $~Hz and $f_1 = (2\pi)^{-1}(512/3)$~Hz$^3$. $a(t) = 1$ for $t\in [0.4,1.4]$ and zero otherwise.
+The start and end frequencies are $40.7$~Hz and $122.2$~Hz respectively. \item{CC}: Cosine phase chirp with cosine modulated amplitude as defined in~\cite{candes2008gravitational}. $a(t)=2+\cos(2\pi f_0 (t-t_0)+\pi/4)$ for $t\in [0.4,1.4]$~sec and zero otherwise.
+Here, $f_0 = 1$~Hz and $t_0 = 0.4$~sec. $\phi(t) = \phi_m\sin(2\pi f_0 (t-t_0)) + 2\pi f_1 (t-t_0)$, with $\phi_m = 1024/\pi$~rad and $f_1 = 400$~Hz.
 The behavior of $f(t)$ can be seen from its spectrogram in Fig.~\ref{CC_sig_specg}.
 (See Appendix.~\ref{app:spectrogram} for the precise definition of a spectrogram as used in this paper.) \item{s11WW}: A CCSN waveform obtained from~\cite{stellarcollapse_dot_org} corresponding to the accoustic supernova model~\cite{2006PhRvL..96t1102O}.
 The waveform time series was anti-aliased and downsampled to $f_s = 4096$~Hz, leaving no discernible changes as most of the power in the signal lies below $\sim 1.5$~kHz.
 Both $a(t)$ and $f(t)$ have a complex evolution for this waveform due to the simultaneous presence of multiple chirping components as can be seen from the spectrogram of this signal in Fig.~\ref{s11WW_sig_specg}.
 However, there is a single component that dominates in power, making the single chirp model assumed in SEECR a good fit.
 In each data realization, the signal starts at $t=0.4$~sec and terminates at $1.173$~sec. \end{description}